Repin culture: Economy

 Livelihood was probably based on a combination of pastoralism and hunting.
 Evidence from repin sites suggests that animal breeding was the main form of subsistence, with domestic animal bones comprising 80% of the osseous material.
 The proportion of domesticated species was typical of nomadic pastoralist societies.

 David Anthony suggests that the Repin culture may have specialized in horse breeding for export to the north Caucasus region.

-Finds demonstrate a relatively advanced regional tradition of metallurgy, based on extracting copper from local Kargala sandstone, which remained the main source of copper in the later Yamnaya culture.
+Finds demonstrate a relatively advanced regional tradition of metallurgy, based on extracting copper from local Kargaly sandstone, which remained the main source of copper in the later Yamnaya culture.

 Rassamakin states that the people of this culture lived a more settled life in the forest-steppe ecotone region, and a more nomadic lifestyle in the steppe zone.

 Settlements in the Repin period were of limited number and temporary.
 Cattle herding gradually became more nomadic over time.

 Rassamakin states that the economy of the Repin culture probably resembled that of the Deriivka culture.